service-design-tools/sdt-website/_tools/brainstorming.md

 ---
 title: Brainstorming
-subtitle: >-
+subtitle: First diverge and generate as many idea as you can, then converge around solid concepts.
-  First diverge and generate as many idea as you can, then converge around solid concepts.
+publicable: true
 properties:
   how:
     - Text